chinamike65/hugo-tuolesi/content/book4/book4en.md

 (1) Entering the Mahayana Gate

-(2) Obtaining the name of a Buddha
+(2) Taking a Buddhist Name

-(3) Beyond Theravada
+(3) Beyond Theravadan Arhats

-(4) Receive the blessing of the Buddhas and Tathagatas
+(4) Accumulate the merit of the Buddhas and Tathagatas

-(5) Accumulate Blessings Day and Night
+(5) Accumulate Merit Day and Night

-(6) Elimination of guilt
+(6) Elimination of karmic obstacles

-(7) By relying on Bodhicitta, one can achieve what one wishes
+(7) By relying on Bodhicitta, one can achieve whatever one wishes

-(8) Not disturbed by obstacles
+(8) Undisturbed by obstacles

-(9) Quick Achievements
+(9) Accelerated Achievements

-(10) Avatamsaka Sutra talks about the merits of bodhicitta
+(10) Avatamsaka Sutra on the merits of bodhicitta

-2. How to generate bodhicitta
+2. How to generate Aspiring bodhicitta

 (1) Seven branches of cause and effect generate bodhicitta

-(2) Awakening Bodhicitta from exchanges with others
+(2) Awakening Bodhicitta by exchanging self for others

-Section 2 - Ten Paramitas
+**Section 2 - Ten Paramitas**

-1. Paramita of Giving
+1. Paramita of Generosity

 (1) Wealth giving